 First, you need to right-click the desktop, select “New Folder”, rename the folder by selecting its label (which always takes me a few tries, for some reason), then select and drag files into the folder.
 That’s a few too many steps, if you ask me.

 Feel the same way?
-If so, good news: there’s a handy shortcut that’ll let you take a bunch of desktop items (or, indeed, files anywhere on your hard drive) and stuff them into a brand-new folder, and all it takes is a couple of clicks.
+If so, good news: there’s a handy shortcut that’ll let you take a bunch of desktop items (or, indeed, files anywhere on your hard drive) and stuff them into a brand-new, empty folder – and and all it takes is a couple of clicks.

-When you do, all the files will immediately jump into a new folder.
+When you do, all the files will immediately jump into a nice, neat folder.
 Even better, the name of the new folder will already be selected, meaning you can simply start typing to rename the folder—much easier than trying to select the folder name manually.

 Click here for more Mac tips!